lucasdotvin/imd-bolsas-bot/README.md

 ## Licença

 Esse projeto é distribuído sob a Licença MIT.
-Leia o arquivo [LICENCE](LICENCE) para ter mais detalhes.
+Leia o arquivo [LICENSE](LICENSE) para ter mais detalhes.